cookingfox/eventbus-adapter-java/README.md

 1. This wrapper library. (see "Download")
 2. The library you want to wrap. (see "Features")

-Example for the GreenRobot EventBus:
+Example for the GreenRobot EventBus version 2:

 ```java
 class ExampleEvent {}